Go directly to the ENAT European Accessible Cities list

 These are Europe's Accessible Cities, setting new benchmarks in their continual efforts to improve accessibility.

-The European Award for Accessible Cities was launched in May 2010 by the European Commission and has now run for two editions.
+The European Award for Accessible Cities was launched in May 2010 by the European Commission and has run on an annual basis since then.

 The award is given to the city that:

 - has demonstrably improved accessibility in fundamental aspects of city living:

 - information and communication, including Information and Communication Technologies (ICT);

 - public facilities and services.